Anna Paulina Luna: Political assassinations

 In February 2025, Luna was appointed by Speaker Mike Johnson to lead a House Oversight Task Force on declassification of federal secrets, instigated by president Trump's executive order on "Declassification of Records Concerning the Assassinations of President John F. Kennedy, Senator Robert F. Kennedy, and the Reverend Dr. Martin Luther King, Jr." During September 2025 the scope of the task force included a hearing on "UAP transparency and whistleblower protection".
-During her inquiry into the assassination of John F. Kennedy, Luna said she had been handed a report by Russian Ambassador to the United States Alexander Darchiev which contained the Russian government's “findings on who assassinated JFK”.
-Luna further said the release of the documents was “of massive historical significance.”
-Conservative columnist Marc Thiessen mocked Luna, sarcastically replying "Zero chance the Russians are laughing at you.”
+During her inquiry into the assassination of John F. Kennedy, Luna said she had been handed a report by Alexander Darchiev, Russian Ambassador to the United States, which contained the Russian government's "findings on who assassinated JFK".
+Luna further said the release of the documents was "of massive historical significance."
+Conservative columnist Marc Thiessen mocked Luna, sarcastically replying "Zero chance the Russians are laughing at you."
+She stated during a congressional hearing for the further release of documents related to the JFK assassination that efforts were underway to release a film taken by Dave Wiegman Jr., of NBC that caught an unidentified person during the assassination dubbed "prayer man", theorized by some to have been Lee Harvey Oswald.
+She later initiated a lawsuit against the US government for the release of the films taken by Wiegman and James Darnell of WBAP-TV, which also caught the "prayer man".
+A petition was launched on Openpetition and received support from many.

 Following the assassination of Charlie Kirk in 2025, Luna spoke at Kirk's memorial.
 Luna said that Kirk had recruited her to work at Turning Point USA, and credited him with launching her political career.
 Luna wrote a letter calling for a statue of Charlie Kirk to be installed in the United States Capitol.
-Luna further shared a meme comparing Kirk to Martin Luther King Jr., Jesus Christ, Abraham Lincoln, and John F. Kennedy, saying these individuals were killed "All because of words."
+She further shared a meme comparing Kirk to Martin Luther King Jr., Jesus Christ, Abraham Lincoln, and John F. Kennedy, saying these individuals were killed "All because of words".
 When Kirk was alive, he had condemned King as "awful".
-King's daughter Bernice King criticized the post, writing “There are so many things wrong with this.
+King's daughter Bernice King criticized the post, writing, "There are so many things wrong with this.
 So many.
-I get tired, y’all.”
+I get tired, y'all."